 St Bart’s is committed to providing high quality Continued Professional Development for all staff.

-Full details are in our information leaflet CPD at St Bart’s
+Full details are in our information leaflet on CPD at St Bart’s that can be downloaded below.

 St Bartholomew’s School is part of a growing number of schools leading the way to a more school-led system of teacher training.
 Our training leads to a Post Graduate Certificate in Education and QTS and is accredited by Oxford Brookes University.
 The course lasts a year and trainees spend the majority of their time in school learning from the best practitioners and getting to know how to support students in the best possible ways.